 As we expand our business globally, we recognise that this has the potential to expose us to a heightened level of human rights and modern slavery risks.
 The human rights most relevant for our operations are related to workplace safety, labour conditions, and the rights of native title groups and communities where we have an impact.

-We released a voluntary modern slavery statement for FY2019 and have now released a first modern slavery statement for FY2020, in line with mandatory reporting under the Modern Slavery Act.
+We released a voluntary modern slavery statement for FY2019 and have a first modern slavery statement for FY2020, in line with mandatory reporting under the Modern Slavery Act.

 View our Modern Slavery Statements: